lucaaruocco/Data-Science-Portfolio/Master_Projects/README.md

-# 🎓 Master Projects – Data Science
+# 🎓 Master Projects – Data Science & AI

 This repository contains a selection of the projects developed during the **Master in Artificial Intelligence and Data Science**.
 Each work combines **statistical analysis, machine learning techniques, and programming** applied to real or simulated datasets.